rhianeKobar/pomoKobar/README.md

 ![Results contrast checker](Images/contrastChecker.png "Results from the contrast checker") The above images shows the result from checking the colours on [this contrast checker](https://contrastchecker.com/).

+## Changes made along the way

+- Decided to add a start/stop button.
+This allows the user to check the timer is correct before starting it.